-In February 2016, the Financial Accounting Standards Board issued ASU 2016-02, Leases (Topic 842), and issued amendments in July 2018 provided by ASU 2018-10.
+In February 2016, the Financial Accounting Standards Board issued ASU, 2016-02, Leases (Topic 842), and issued amendments in July 2018 provided by ASU 2018-10.
 This ASU, as amended, requires lessees to recognize lease assets, termed "right-of-use assets" and related lease liabilities on the balance sheet that had previously been classified as operating leases under prior authoritative guidance.
 For income statement purposes, leases are now required to be classified as either operating or financing leases under a dual model similar to that specified by ASC 840.
 Operating leases continue to result in straight-line expense while financing leases result in a front-loaded expense pattern in a manner similar to recognition of capital lease expenses under ASC 840.

-The Company adopted ASU 2016-02 on January 1, 2020 using the modified retrospective transition provisions of ASC 842 to leases in effect as of that date of adoption, and recorded lease liabilities and right-of-use assets, as adjusted for accrued lease payments, in the amount of \$4,224 based on an estimated incremental borrowing rate of 16.9%, representing the present value of remaining minimum lease payments.
+The Company adopted and applied ASU 2016-02 on January 1, 2020 using the modified retrospective transition provisions of ASC 842 to leases in effect as of that date of adoption, and recorded right-of-use assets totaling \$4,048 and lease liabilities as adjusted for accrued lease payments, in the amount of \$4,224 based on an estimated incremental borrowing rate of 16.9%, representing the present value of remaining minimum lease payments.
 The assets and liabilities thus recorded were primarily those related to the Company's leased plant, laboratory and corporate administrative facilities.
-The Company elected to apply the ASU-specified practical expedients and accordingly did not re-assess (i) whether its contracts contained a lease under the new definition of a lease, (ii) the classification of those leases and (iii) initial direct costs of existing leases.
+The Company elected to apply the ASU-specified practical expedients and accordingly did not re-assess (i) whether its contracts contained a lease under the new definition of a lease, (ii) the classification of those leases, and (iii) initial direct costs of existing leases.
 In addition, the Company elected not to apply the hindsight expedient in the assessment of lease renewals and resultant term of leases.
 The Company also elected not to recognize a right-of-use asset and lease liability for those leases with a remaining lease term of 12 months or less.
 The adoption of ASU 2016-02 did not require a cumulative-effect adjustment to the opening balance of the accumulated deficit at the time of adoption.

-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, and subsequently amended the standard in ASC 606 which provides a single comprehensive model to be used in accounting for revenue arising from contracts with customers and supersedes previous revenue recognition guidance.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, and subsequently issued a number of amendments to this update.
+The new standard, as amended in Accounting Standards Codification, or ASC 606, provides a single comprehensive model to be used in accounting for revenue arising from contracts with customers and supersedes previous revenue recognition guidance.
 The standard's core principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In addition, the standard requires disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The Company adopted this standard effective January 1, 2019.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, providing guidance on the classification of certain cash receipts and payments in the statement of cash flows intended to reduce diversity in practice, including cash flows related to debt prepayment or extinguishment costs and contingent consideration that may be paid following a business combination.
-The Company adopted this new guidance on January 1, 2020 without material impact on our condensed consolidated financial position or results of operations.
+The Company adopted this new guidance on January 1, 2020 without material impact on its condensed consolidated financial position or results of operations.